Certificate of Good Standing

 Certificate of Good Standing Apostille (Normal)

-Normal service generally takes 10 – 14 days to come back from FCO.
+Normal service generally takes 10 – 14 working days to come back from FCO.
 We send and receive the documents by Royal Mail Special Delivery.

 Certificate of Good Standing Apostille (Express)

-Express service generally takes 3-6 days to come back from FCO.
+Express service generally takes 3-6 working days to come back from FCO.
 A copy will be scanned and emailed to you before the document is sent by Special Delivery.

 Certificate of Good Standing FAQs